smartcloudsol/gatey/readme.txt

 Fixed [gatey] shortcode: the screen, variation, and colormode attributes are now honoured (previously only the pattern defaults were shown).

 = 1.0.1 =
-Authenticator block: added optional "Signing in", "Signing out" and "Redirecting" message fields, so you no longer need to listen for gatey‑authenticator events for basic feedback.
+Authenticator block: added optional “Signing in”, “Signing out” and “Redirecting” message fields, so you no longer need to listen for gatey‑authenticator events for basic feedback.
 Defaults are empty.

 = 1.0.0 =
 Initial release.

 == Upgrade Notice ==

+= 1.1.1 =
+This update only restores missing JS assets.
+Install it to ensure every Gatey block and the admin UI work as expected.

+= 1.1.0 =
+After updating, config and licence files are stored locally, the admin panel shows clearer linkage details, and pricing is simpler: every plan is pay-once with no extra usage fees.

 = 1.0.5 =
 This update restores the admin interface and unlocks extra styling options for the Account Attribute block; review the block’s settings to fine-tune its appearance after upgrading.